caz-yang/softwire-work-experience-oct-2025/README.md

 7. Install [docker](https://docs.docker.com/desktop/setup/install/windows-install/).
 You will need to restart your computer.
 Afterwards, you'll automatiically download WSL as part of the docker installation.
 Once that is installed, open the Docker Desktop App and it should say "Your running containers show up here" - this means it is ready to go!
 8. **[Optional]** Install your preferred search engine (e.g. Chrome, Firefox)

-> Don't be scared to ask Carolyn or Caz for help :)
+> Don't be scared to ask Caz or Claire for help :)

 ## Connect Git to your GitHub account
 So that you can contribute to the project, you have to connect Git to your own account.